Mother of student killed in Graduation Day shooting reflects one year later: 'Why my son?'

 Four days into the February trial, Pollard unexpectedly took a guilty plea after Judge Reilly Marchant instructed the jury not to consider Pollard's claims that he acted in self-defense.

 Marchant balked at arguments that Pollard was fearful of Jackson's armed friends, who he claimed made threatening statements to him.
-There was no evidence that surfaced in court showing Jackson ever had a gun.
+No evidence surfaced in court showing Jackson ever had a gun.

 The judge pointed to the fact that Pollard got a gun from his car after seeing Jackson and returned to the park before shooting him in the back.